 Having an endless source of honey right in your backyard may sound luxurious, but many new beekeepers have unrealistic expectations regarding honey production.

 For example, bees do not make honey year-round in most regions, and for many of us, it won’t be until the second year that the bees have any excess honey to spare.
-Plus, the amount of honey that your colony produces depends on where they’re located.
-If you live in an area without access to an abundance of flowers throughout the spring, summer, and fall, honey production may not be great enough for you to take a share.
+Plus, the honey your colony produces depends on where they’re located.
+If you live in an area without access to abundant flowers throughout the spring, summer, and fall, honey production may not be great enough for you to take a share.

 That being said, once the colony does get going, the honey is well worth the wait!